Check out 'The Soloff & Zervanos Show' Podcast on WWDB Talk 860 - Click Here!

 • Driving for a maximum of 70 hours in eight consecutive days, or 60 hours in seven consecutive days.

 Generally, trucking companies have a duty to ensure that their truckers abide by the rules mentioned above through proper supervision and careful review of driver logs.
-Our Philadelphia truck accident attorney also reminds us that there are strict rules regarding the maintenance of trucks and their equipment.
-Violating any of the rules makes a truck driver and/or trucking company liable in the event of a crash.
+There are strict rules regarding the maintenance of trucks and their equipment.
+Violating any of the rules makes a truck driver or trucking company liable in the event of a crash.

-How Much Does It Cost to Hire a Philadelphia Truck Accident Lawyer?
+How Much Does It Cost to Hire a Philadelphia Truck Accident Attorney?

-Attorney’s fees in truck accident cases in Pennsylvania range from 25 to 33 percent of the total amount of the settlement or court award.
-Unlike other law firms in Pennsylvania, our attorneys investigate cases at no charge up front.
+Attorney’s fees in truck accident cases range from 25 to 33 percent of the total amount of the settlement or court award.
+Unlike other law firms, our attorneys investigate cases at no charge upfront.